 It is important to have a good understanding of how children are growing, so that the best possible advice and support can be provided for them and their families.
-Every year in England, children in Reception and Year 6 have their height and weight measured at school as part of the National Child Measurement Programme (NCMP).
 Height and weight measurements are used to calculate weight status.
-We collect this information because it is in the public interest to understand how many children are overweight, healthy weight or underweight.
-Your child's class will take part in this year's measurement programme.
+We collect this information because it is in the public interest to understand how many children are at a healthy weight, underweight or overweight.

-The measurements will be carried out in school by trained School Nursing staff who will ensure that the measurements are conducted sensitively.
-Children are measured fully clothed, except for their coats and shoes, in a private space away from other pupils.
+Children are measured fully clothed, except for their coats and shoes, this is usually done in small groups alongside their classmates.
 Children must be physically able to stand to be weighed and measured unaided and any pupils who are unable to do so are not required to participate.
-All measurements will be delivered in a COVID-safe way, in line with the school and local authority's safety control measures and national guidance for schools and healthcare.
+All measurements will be delivered in a safe way, in line with the school and local authority's safety control measures and national guidance for schools and healthcare.